0117 965 8333 Contact Us

 • Many of our local suppliers and business partners are also active in conservation in their home countries.

 • Simply by taking a flight to our destination, we are contributing towards greenhouse gases and climate change.
-Many of our customers contribute towards 'carbon offset' schemes designed to mitigate the effects of global warming and we are doing our bit in respect of our leader's flights, setting aside £5 per leader for all short-haul tours and £15 per leader for long-haul tours.
-Our carbon offset contributions will be used to support worthwhile conservation projects such as those designed and managed by the World Land Trust and other conservation charities.
+Many of our customers contribute towards ‘carbon offset’ schemes designed to mitigate the effects of global warming and we are doing our bit in respect of our leader’s flights by making regular contributions to important conservation work.

 • Other donations and support WildWings has given over the years includes RSPB, Save the Albatross, Oriental Bird Club, Neotropical Bird Club to name but a few.